What is a WMA?

 Waterfowl Hunting on WMAs

-WMAs with a "WF" after the name require either an Annual Small Game and Waterfowl permit (Type 091); or a 1-Day Small Game and Waterfowl permit (Type 092) in addition to a regular hunting license (Type 001) and Waterfowl license (Type 005).
-There are three exceptions: Lifetime Sportsman License and Sportsman License holders, and youths age 6-16 who are accompanied by an adult with a valid permit, do not need a permit.
-Nonresidents, however, must have either a Type 091 or Type 092 in addition to their license.
+WMAs with a "WF" after the name require either an Annual Small Game and Waterfowl permit; or a 1-Day Small Game and Waterfowl permit in addition to a regular hunting license and Waterfowl license.
+There are three exceptions: Lifetime Sportsman License and Sportsman License holders, and youths age 6-16 who are accompanied by an adult with a valid permit, do not need a permits.

-The permittee, who is the person to whom the TWRA issued the permit, must occupy his/her blind by the legal daily opening shooting time on days he/she wishes to hunt, and if the blind is unoccupied at that time by the permittee, the first person or party occupying the blind shall be entitled to the privilege of its exclusive and uninterrupted use until the end of shooting hours that day.
-Exclusive and uninterrupted use entitles the person or party to the right to exclude all others from the blind, at the person's or party's option, except for law enforcement personnel engaged in the performance of their duties.
-The permittee has priority use (exclusive and uninterrupted) only if he/she is at the blind on or before the legal daily opening shooting time, regardless of whether or not the blind is occupied by another person or party, provided the permittee produces identification and his/her blind permit.
-No more than 8 individuals age 16 or older may occupy a permanent draw blind at any time.
-No restrictions on the number of youths under age 16.
+A waterfowl hunt permittee, an individual to whom the TWRA issued a permit for Tier 1 blinds, must occupy his/her blind or hunt location by the legal daily opening shooting time on days he/she wishes to hunt, and if the blind or hunt location is unoccupied at that time by the permittee, the first person or party occupying the blind ("blind hopper") shall be entitled to the privilege of its exclusive and uninterrupted use until the end of shooting hours that day.
+Exclusive and uninterrupted use entitles the person or party the right to exclude all others from the blind or hunt location at the person’s or party’s option, except for law enforcement personnel engaged in the performance of their duties.
+The permittee has priority use (exclusive and uninterrupted) only if he/she is at the blind or hunt location on or before the legal daily opening shooting time, even if the blind or hunt location is occupied by another person or party, provided the permittee produces identification and his/her permit.
+The “blind hopping” allowance does not apply to Tier 2 blinds.

-West Sandy (Springville Bottoms) and Reelfoot registered blinds
+Reelfoot and West Sandy (Springville Bottoms) permanently registered blinds:

 Wheelchair-bound blind sites

 Certain WMAs have special blind sites established for wheelchair-bound hunters.
-See specific WMAs for regulations if applicable.
+See specific WMAs, if applicable.
+Properties with accessible blinds:• Camden• Cheatham Lake• Cordell Hull• North Chickamauga Creek Varner Unit• Old Hickory Unit 1• Reelfoot• West Sandy

-Youths, ages 6-16, must be accompanied by an adult, 21 years of age or older, who must remain in position to take immediate control of the hunting device except as otherwise noted.
+Youths, ages 6–16, must be accompanied by an adult, 18 years of age or older, who must remain in a position to take immediate control of the hunting device, except as otherwise noted.
+Veterans and active military waterfowl on a WMA.
+Veterans and members of the Armed Forces on active duty, including members of the National Guard and Reserves on active duty(other than for training), participate in the special.